Finding a job

 Applying for jobs if you have a criminal history

-Don't be discouraged if you are having trouble finding work.
-Treat each job application process as a learning experience.
-Look back over your applications and interviews and see where you can improve next time.
+Don't be discouraged if you are having trouble finding work—treat each job application process as a learning experience.
+Maybe your resume, cover letter or applications are not highlighting your suitability for the role.

 If your application is unsuccessful, ask the employer or recruiter if you could improve your application to show them that you have the skills for the job.

 If you had an interview but didn’t get the job, call the employer and ask for some tips for improvement.